Oenarion/Ecosystem/1. Randomness/README.md

 ![Agents Walk](gifs/agentWalk.gif)

-> *The green agent learns over time how to reach the red one faster.*
+> *The two agents learning how to get near each others.*

 ## Footnotes